-In keeping with the goals of the University of Hawai'i, the Department of Religion takes advantage of the state's strong social and cultural ties with Asia and the Pacific and seeks to enhance those ties.
-Within this extraordinary multicultural milieu, the Department of Religion serves as a link between the academic community and the many Asian and Pacific religious communities that flourish in Hawai'i.
-Most of the major religious traditions-Theravada Buddhism, Confucianism, Taoism, Shinto, Hinduism as well as Hawaiian and Polynesian religions-make Hawai'ian ideal site and context for a study of Asian and Pacific religious communities and activities.

-The Department of Religion is dedicated to the cultivation of a humanistic understanding of a wide range of religious traditions, ritual practices, philosophical speculations, ethical imperatives, and institutional histories.
-Its investigative approach is interdisciplinary and intercultural.
+In keeping with the purposes and ideals of the University, the Department of Religion (REL) endeavors to take advantage of Hawai'i's social and cultural ties with Asia and the Pacific and, simultaneously, to contribute to the enhancement of those ties.
+We in Hawai'i are the beneficiaries of a rich confluence of diverse ethnic, linguistic, aesthetic, political, and religious traditions.
+Within this extraordinary polycultural and multireligious milieu, the department serves as a link between the academic community and the many Asian and Pacific religious communities that flourish in the islands: Buddhism, Confucianism, Taoism, Shinto, Hinduism, and Hawaiian and Polynesian religions.
+Given these resources, Hawai'i is an ideal site and context for a direct study of Asian and Pacific religious phenomena.
+The Department of Religion is dedicated to the cultivation of a broad humanistic appreciation of a wide range of religious traditions, diverse mythologies, ritual practices, philosophical speculations, ethical imperatives, and institutional histories.